Who We Serve

 - The home is to be used as the primary residence of the Veteran.

-- The Veteran passes a crime and credit check.
+- The Veteran passes a criminal and credit background check.

 These specialized homes go beyond ADA compliance.
 They feature single-level, open floor plans, roll-in showers, roll-under countertops, cook tops, and sinks, and other standard accessibility items.
 Depending on the severity of the injured sustained by the Veteran, the homes may also include such specialized items as lift systems, keyless door entry, and voice-activation controls.